MathewX470/FilmVerseDB/README.md

-# 🎮 FilmVerseDB
+# 🎮 FilmVerse

-**FilmVerseDB** is a full-featured movie and TV show database explorer.
+**FilmVerse** is a full-featured movie and TV show database explorer.
 Dive into film metadata, search, filter, and discover new titles through a sleek, intuitive interface powered by modern technologies.

 ## 🚀 Features